This page is a resource for potential and existing City of Fort Collins employees and those they share benefits with.

 Step 1: Access and Sign In to JDE#

-• City and DDA Employees: If you are logging in from a computer at a City/DDA building or remotely but have VPN access, log in to JDE.
+City Employees: If you are logging in from a computer at a City building or remotely but have VPN access, log in to JDE.
 If you are NOT on an on-site computer or cannot connect to your organization's network via VPN, follow the instructions below to log in to F5.

-• City and DDA employees should choose SAML for their domain; no one should use Util domain
+- City employees should choose SAML for their domain

-Note: You can visit the IT Service Desk for additional resources, including instructions on how to reset your JDE password, or to submit a ticket for further assistance with access to Open Enrollment in JDE.
+Note: Please review how to reset your JDE password if you have an issue with your JDE login.
+Visit the Service Portal for additional resources or to submit a ticket for further assistance with access to Open Enrollment in JDE.

 Step 2: Access Open Enrollment#